 Popular Colors, Styling, and Finishes

 While white cabinets remain the most popular at 45 percent, wood-tone cabinets now account for 22 percent of all cabinet finishes.
-Stainless steel is clearly the top choice for appliances, coming in at 72 percent.
-When it comes to flooring, wood accounts for 48 percent overall with medium colored wood, gray, beige, brown and light colored wood all being the most popular options within that.
+Stainless steel continues to be the top choice for appliances coming in at 73 percent.
+When it comes to flooring, wood accounts for 52 percent overall with medium colored wood, gray, beige, brown and light colored wood all being the most popular options within that.

 Overall, there are many factors to consider when renovating your kitchen.
 But given its importance to your home and the benefits described above, it may be worth knowing what everyone else is doing so you can stay on-trend.

 Need a loan for your home remodeling or repair project?